 “On the same day Baha’u'llah [made] three important statements to His followers:

-1. He [forbade] the use of the sword.
+1. He [forbade]

 2. He [stated] that no other Manifestation will appear before one thousand years.
 This is later reiterated in the Kitab-i-Badi and the Kitab-i-Aqdas.